Coleman Wong

 Coleman Wong Chak-lam (黃澤林; born 6 June 2004) is a Hong Kong professional tennis player.
-He has a career-high ATP singles ranking of No. 128, achieved on 30 September 2024 and a doubles ranking of No. 468, achieved on 9 September 2024.
-He is the highest-ranked male Hong Kong tennis player in history, having cracked the top 300 and later the top 150 in the rankings.
+He has a career-high ATP singles ranking of No. 92 achieved on 3 August 2026 and a doubles ranking of No. 468 achieved on 9 September 2024.
+He is the highest-ranked Hong Kong tennis player in history, having cracked the top 300 and later the top 100 in the ATP rankings.
+Wong is also the first male player from Hong Kong to compete in a Grand Slam main draw in the Open Era and to win an ATP Challenger title.

-Wong represents Hong Kong at the Davis Cup, where he has a W/L record of 18–7.
+Wong represents Hong Kong at the Davis Cup, where he has a W/L record of 22–9.

 Personal life

-He was educated in Diocesan Boys' School and as of 2023 is a student of the University of Hong Kong.
+Wong was educated in Diocesan Boys' School and as of 2023 is a student of the University of Hong Kong.
 He began playing tennis at the age of five.
 His father is a primary school principal.
 He has a sister named Elana Wong.
+He is currently dating Hong Kong singer-songwriter Constance Chan.

 Career

 Juniors

 Wong won the 2018 Orange Bowl singles under-14 junior tennis tournament.

 After winning the 2021 US Open Boys' doubles event, he became Hong Kong's second-ever Grand Slam winner in any discipline, following Patricia Hy's 1983 Wimbledon title in Girls' doubles.

 He won his second Grand Slam title at the 2022 Australian Open Boys' doubles event, with Bruno Kuzuhara, becoming the first back-to-back Grand Slam champion in boys' doubles since Hsu Yu-hsiou in 2017, at the 2017 Wimbledon and at the 2017 US Open.

 Wong reached the semifinals in Boys' Singles at the 2022 US Open, which is the best ever result of Hong Kong male tennis players in any Grand Slam tournament.

 Wong won 5 singles and 5 doubles titles at ITF World Tennis Tour Juniors, with a win-loss record of 101-54 (65%) in singles and 66-44 (60%) in doubles.
 He has a career-high ranking of 11 achieved on 10 October 2022.

 Wong also played in the Junior Davis Cup in 2018, partnering with Chun Lam.
 The duo played against Carlos Alcaraz and Pablo Llamas Ruiz.